EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     effect1.run // Display each save
 ```

-A `defer` block creates a new Effect, which is returned by `run`.
+A `defer` block creates a new Effect containing a sequence of other Effects.
+Here, the resulting Effect is assigned to `run`.
-The `.run` called on each Effect constructs the sequence.
+The `.run` called on each Effect within the `defer` constructs the sequence.
 Even though we say `.run`, the Effects are still deferred.
-They get run, in order, when the Effect produced by the `defer` block is run.
+They run, in order, when you run the enclosing Effect produced by the `defer` block.

-The `.run` method is only available for Effect values.
+The `.run` method is only available to Effects within a `defer` block.
-We explicitly call `.run` whenever we want to sequence Effects.
 If we do not call `.run`, we end up with an un-executed Effect.
-We want this explicit control so we can attach operations to our Effects before we run them.
+With this explicit control, we can attach operations to Effects before they run.

-We can assign the new Effect to a `val` like we did with `effect1` - `effect7`:
+We assign the new Effect to a `val` like we did with `effect1` - `effect7`:

 ```scala 3 mdoc:silent
 import zio.*